 What is the difference between Sunbridge’s programs and its courses?

 Sunbridge’s teacher education programs are sustained courses of study that confer teaching credentials often required by hiring bodies.
 Prospective program students must meet certain requirements, as specified by each program, before undergoing an application process which, if positive, results in an offer of admission and subsequent matriculation.
-Our Early Childhood, Elementary, and High School teacher education diploma programs fall into this category, as do our short-term certificate intensives in Music and World Language teaching.
+Our Early Childhood, Elementary, and High School teacher education diploma programs fall into this category, as do our short-term certificate programs in Music and World Language teaching.

 Sunbridge’s courses and workshops are 1- to 7-day learning opportunities providing professional development, continuing education, or introductory experiences for those either working in Waldorf education or who are interested in learning more about Waldorf education.
 There are generally no background requirements required for attendance; participants simply register, pay a fee, and attend the event.
 Our Summer Series courses fall into this category.